AM207/ac297r/content/pages/projects.md

 ###Understanding subscription cues at the Boston Globe

-Meredith Kokos, Peter Doucette
-Thomas Brown, Angus Durocher
+Meredith Kokos, Peter Doucette , Thomas Brown, Angus Durocher; *Boston Globe*

 The typical cyber-life of a  BostonGlobe user starts with anonymous visits- from casually visiting the site, to ultimately becoming a subscriber.
 The BostonGlobe would like to understand the idiosyncrasies and patterns of a subscriber and use that knowledge to increase subscriptions.
 The goals of this project is to develop predictive models for the subscription process using web transaction data from the BostonGlobe.com and Boston.com.
 The data includes pages visited, click-throughs, time of visits, frequency of visits and other contextual information of these users as they pass through the sales conversion funnel.